ongres/stackgres/doc/content/en/07-developer-documentation/_index.md

 ### Chapter 7

-# Developer documentation
+# Developer Documentation

+StackGres is 100% open source.
-Try the latest functionalities or enhance StackGres yourself.
+You can build it yourself to try the latest functionalities and enhance it to add custom behavior.

 {{% children style="li" depth="1" description="true" %}}